Do you need a guest author?

 WHAT DOES IT COST?

 Jennifer's rates are listed below.
 Fees are negotiable, depending on circumstance and location.
 (Is there a friend she wants to visit close by?
 Can she do research there?
-Is the proposed visit in Hawaii?)
+Is the proposed visit in Maui?)

 Please note that a full day entails four 45 minutes to one hour long sessions.
 A half day is defined as two 45 minutes to one hour sessions.
 Travel expenses outside Arizona may include lodging, meals, and airfare.